cadia-lvl/POS/README.md

 .       pl
 ```

 For Icelandic we used the [IDF](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/38) and [MIM-GOLD](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/40).
-We use the 10th fold in MIM-GOLD to evaluate the trained models.
+We use the 10th for hyperparameter selection.

 We provide some additional data which is used to train the model:
 - `data/extra/characters_training.txt` contains all the characters which the model knows.
 Unknown characters are mapped to `<unk>`

 ## Additional training data (Morphological lexicon)
 We represent the information contained in the morphological lexicon with n-hot vectors.
 To generate the n-hot vectors, different scripts will have to be written for different morphological lexicons.
-We use the DIM morphological lexicon for Icelandic.
+We use the DMII morphological lexicon for Icelandic.
-The script, `pos/vectorize_dim.py` is used to create n-hot vectors from DIM.
+The script, `pos/vectorize_dim.py` is used to create n-hot vectors from DMII.
 We first [download the data in SHsnid format](https://bin.arnastofnun.is/django/api/nidurhal/?file=SHsnid.csv.zip).
 After unpacking the `SHsnid.csv` to `./data/extra`.
 To generate the n-hot vectors we run the script: